oshinsaini/demo/coc.md

 Exclusive behavior is often characterized by subtle comments.
 To say, "It's so easy that my daughter can do it" is a discriminating statement.
 Regardless of the intention of this statement, they have a very humiliating effect on other team members.If you notice something like this in someone, then you should point it out to the person publicly or privately.
 If you can't because you may be too involved, ask your team leader or management to say something.

 #### - Harassment may include but not limited to the following:
--Offensive, inappropriate, or unwanted comments related to gender, sexual orientation, disability, physical appearance, body size, race, ethnicity, national origin, religion, or age, or other protected categories under applicable law.
+- Offensive, inappropriate, or unwanted comments related to gender, sexual orientation, disability, physical appearance, body size, race, ethnicity, national origin, religion, or age, or other protected categories under applicable law.
 - Visual harassment eg. sexual imagery or use of sexual language at Student-Code-In community events
 - Disrespect towards differences of opinion
 - Deliberate intimidation, stalking, harassing photography or recording